saleor/saleor-docs/docs/dashboard-customers.md

 Make changes to the customer name and e-mail by simply typing into the relevant field in the General Information section.
 The [[Save]] button in the footer will change color once changes have been made that need to be saved.

-In the General Information, there is a checkmark next to the text [[User account active]].
+In the General Information, there is a checkmark next to the text [[User&nbsp;account&nbsp;active]].
 Accounts will be active as soon as they are created but you can check the box to suspend a customer account, for example, if you suspect malicious activity.
 If you have implemented a backend protocol that requires users to confirm account activation from an e-mail, which is not a default feature, this may also be useful if a user has issues with replying to the e-mail and asks for a manual activation.

 ## Removing a Customer